New Customer? Get Gold or Silver at Spot!

 (The 1785 Vermont Immune Columbia issue, Obverse [left], Reverse [right].)

 2. Next is the 1785 dated coin with the Vermont Landscape (Sun rising over the Green Mountains) and a large plough obverse and the legend “VERMONTS RES.
 PUBLICA” called the VERMONTS variety.
 The reverse displays an all-seeing eye with rays and stars around.
-The legend is “STELLA QUARTA DECIMA” which translates to 14th Star, Vermont being the 14th State.
+The legend is “STELLA QUARTA DECIMA,” which translates to 14th Star, Vermont being the 14th State.

 (A 1785 ”VERMONTS” Copper, Obverse [left], Reverse [right].)

-3, The next issue is exactly like the one above except that the obverse legend is “VERMONTIS.
+3, The next issue is exactly like the one above, except that the obverse legend is “VERMONTIS.
 RES.
 PUBLICA.”
 The reverse is exactly the same.

-(A 1785 VERMONTIS Copper coin.
+(1785 VERMONTIS Copper coin.
 Obverse [left], Reverse [right].)

-(A 1786 VERMONTENSIUM Copper coin, Obverse [left], Reverse {right].)
+(1786 VERMONTENSIUM Copper coin, Obverse [left], Reverse [right].)

 5. The next major type is called the 1786 “Baby Head” copper.
-The reason it is called “Baby Head” is the shape and style of the execution of the head and portrait on the obverse.
+The reason it is called “Baby Head” is the shape and style of the head and portrait on the obverse.
 The portrait of what appears to be a very young male faces right.
 Around the periphery is “AUCTORI VERMON.” which translates to “BY THE AUTHORITY OF VERMONT.”
-The reverse has the goddess of Liberty, seated facing left, with a staff in her left hand and an olive branch in her right and “INDE ET LIBE” (Independence and Liberty) around.
+The reverse has the goddess of Liberty, seated facing left, with a staff in her left hand and an olive branch in her right, and “INDE ET LIBE” (Independence and Liberty) around.
 Ribbons behind the head look like a bib.

 (1786 Baby Head Vermont Copper, Obverse [left], Reverse [right].)

 6. The last design of 1786 was one with a portrait facing left and the legend “VERMON.
-AUCTORI” (Authorized by Vermont) around the periphery of the obverse and the reverse was dominated by the goddess of Liberty, seated, facing left with “INDE ET LIB.” around the periphery.
+AUCTORI” (Authorized by Vermont) around the periphery of the obverse, and the reverse was dominated by the goddess of Liberty, seated, facing left with “INDE ET LIB.” around the periphery.

-(1786 Vermon Auctori, Bust Left, Obverse [left], Reverse {right].)
+(1786 Vermon Auctori, Bust Left, Obverse [left], Reverse [right].)

-7. The first design dated 1787, was the exact same copy of the last design – “Bust Left” – but with the date changed to 1787.
+7. The first design, dated 1787, was the exact same copy of the last design – “Bust Left” – but with the date changed to 1787.

-(THE 1787 Vermon Auctori, Bust Left, Obverse [left], Reverse [right].)
+(1787 Vermon Auctori, Bust Left, Obverse [left], Reverse [right].)

 (The 1787 Britannia Copper, Obverse [left], Reverse [right].)